CryptoPunksSign/cryptopunkssign/readme.md

 ![All the CryptoPunks](/punksSign.png)

-CryptoPunksSign adds signature attributes to the original CryptoPunks 10,000  punk avatars.users who hold cryptopunks can claim it for free.
+CryptoPunksSign add signature attributes to the original CryptoPunks 10,000 punk avatars, and users who hold cryptopunks can claim them for free.
+Users with CryptoPunksSign can change their signature and bind it to Twitter.